-As has been highlighted in section 3.4 it is a fairly straight forward matter to ensure that data is factually correct and has been obtained in the right manner.
+As has been highlighted it is a fairly straight forward matter to ensure that data is factually correct and has been obtained in the right manner.
 It is more challenging to assure the quality of the interpretations and conclusions drawn from that data.
-In assessing whether or not a complaint regarding interpretation is upheld the Scheme Administrator will be advised by the SQP provider as to the strength of any case using the list of critical questions and challenges contained within Appendix 1.
+In assessing whether a complaint regarding interpretation is upheld, the Scheme Administrator will be advised by the SQP provider as to the strength of any case using the list of critical questions and challenges contained within Appendix 1.
 Any recommendations will be referred to the NQMS Steering Group for a decision.
-Complaints will only be upheld if the decisions made by the SQP are considered to be incorrect, unreasonable or any statements and conclusions made were misleading.
+Complaints will only be upheld if the decisions made by the SQP is considered to be incorrect, unreasonable or any statements and conclusions made were misleading.